Spicy Cherry Tomato Sauce

 Instructions

 - ADD CHERRY TOMATOES, JALAPENO AND WATER.
 Bring to boil.
-Then lower heat to medium and simmer, stirring occasionally.
-The total time for cooking sauce (this step and the next) will be about 6-8 minutes, After 5 minutes, help burst tomatoes by gently pressing with spatula or large spoon to burst them (careful not to squirt yourself).
+Then lower heat to medium heat and simmer, stirring occasionally.
+The total time for cooking sauce (this step and the next) will be about 6-8 minutes, After 5 minutes, help burst tomatoes by gently pressing with spatula or large slotted spoon to burst them (careful not to squirt yourself).

-Notes
+Recipe Notes

 - Chili options: